Herbs were originally known as herbaceous plants (soft fleshy stems and foliage) and used by Herbalists or anyone wanting to improve their health.

 Here’s a great example of a herb spiral…

 Cooking with Herbs

 The many ways herbs can be used are;

 - Sauces and relish

 Herbs for Health

 Used for centuries Herbs have been the basis for medicines throughout the world.

 Pharmaceuticals began with plants and some are still used.

-Get plenty of information before using plants as medicines and wellbeing.
+TIP - Gather plenty of information before using plants as medicine and for wellbeing.